top of page

 About Görlitz

-Görlitz is a picturesque town on the German-Polish border with an incredibly high concentration of historic buildings.
-One of these is the Gerhart Hauptmann Theater, a neoclassical building with its own ensemble and home to the New Lusatian Philharmonic.
-About 70 km from Görlitz, in the picturesque Giant Mountains, where Gerhart Hauptmann and many other artists lived before and after World War II, lies Jelenia Góra (Hirschberg).
-150 years ago, Bolko von Hocberg founded the Silesian Music Festival there, a gathering of the region's singing societies.
+Görlitz is a picturesque city on the German-Polish border with an incredibly high concentration of historic buildings.
+One of these is the famous Görlitz department store (Kaufhaus), known as a film set for several movies (such as "The Grand Budapest Hotel").
+About 70 km from Görlitz, in the scenic Giant Mountains (Karkonosze), where Gerhart Hauptmann and many other artists lived, lies Jelenia Góra (Hirschberg).
+150 years ago, Bolko von Hochberg founded the Silesian Music Festivals there: a gathering of the region's singing societies.
 The Lower Silesian Philharmonic "Ludomir Rózycki" is now home to the Lower Silesian Philharmonic Orchestra and offers a rich program of classical music.

 Bolko von Hochberg (1843–1926) was an important composer for Görlitz, connected to Germany and Poland.
 He was artistic director of the Royal Theater in Berlin and director of the Silesian Music Festival.
 2026 marks the 100th anniversary of his death.